thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 Absolute backscatter estimation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this chapter, calculation of the absolute backscatter coefficient (BSC), the differential
+Calculation of the absolute backscatter coefficient (BSC), the differential
 scattering cross section per unit volume at a scattering angle of 180 degrees,
 follows the method described by Chen et al. [Chen1993,Madsen1984]_.
 Using a
 single element ultrasound transducer, pulses were propagated through water and